sysdiglabs/terraform-google-secure-for-cloud/README.md

 ## Troubleshooting

 ### Q: Getting "Error creating WorkloadIdentityPool: googleapi: Error 409: Requested entity already exists"<br/>
-A: Currently Sysdig Backend does not support dynamic WorkloadPool and it's name is fixed to `sysdiglcoud`.
+A: Currently Sysdig Backend does not support dynamic WorkloadPool and it's name is fixed to `sysdigcloud`.
 <br/>Besides, Google, only performs a soft-deletion of this resource.
 https://cloud.google.com/iam/docs/manage-workload-identity-pools-providers#delete-pool
 > You can undelete a pool for up to 30 days after deletion.
 After 30 days, deletion is permanent.
 Until a pool is permanently deleted, you cannot reuse its   name when creating a new workload identity pool.<br/>